Edinburgh's Christmas ice rink: How to get tickets, opening times and prices

-Edinburgh Christmas ice rink: How to book Edinburgh ice skating tickets, opening times and prices
+Edinburgh Christmas ice rink: How to book George Street ice skating tickets, opening times and prices

-Edinburgh’s Christmas Ice Rink is opening on George Street next week, so here's everything you need to know – including ticket prices, how long it’s here for and opening times.
+Edinburgh’s Christmas Ice Rink has arrived in George Street, so here's everything you need to know – including ticket prices, how long it’s here for and opening times.

-The Christmas ice rink is set to open next week, on Saturday, November 26, however, tickets are available to book now.
-This year’s rink – known as ‘Lidl on Ice’ – is being sponsored by supermarket Lidl.
+The Christmas ice rink opens Saturday, November 26, and tickets are available to book now.
+This year’s rink – known as ‘Lidl on Ice’ – is being sponsored by, you guessed it, the supermarket Lidl.
 The rink will take over a large section of George Street between Charlotte Square and Castle Street, so skaters will be able to enjoy a long and winding route around the street.

 Edinburgh’s Christmas ice rink opening times